 In her spare time Elinor enjoys spending time with her family, running and obstacle course racing and snowboarding.
 She has also spent a year as Chair of the PTA at Englefield Primary School raising £17,200.

-I have been a primary school teacher for 26 years in a variety of schools around the Reading area, teaching classes from nursery through to Year 6.
-I was Head teacher of a school in Caversham for 4 years prior to the birth of my son, who is now 8 years old.
-I have been Senior Teacher at Englefield since Sept 2011 and have been the staff Governor since September 2013.
-I am currently on the Finance and Buildings Committee.
+I have been a primary school teacher for 30 years, working in a variety of schools around the Reading area, teaching classes from nursery through to Year 6.
+I was Head teacher of a school in Caversham for 4 years prior to the birth of my son.
+I returned to teaching as Senior Teacher at Englefield in Sept 2011 and became Headteacher in January 2018.
+I have served on the Governing Body since September 2013.

 Currently Diocesan Foundation Governor.

 Governor since Sept 1994 (Chair of Finance Committee since 2000, Vice Chair of Governors 1998 - 2009).